 - Students need an appropriate computer system and Internet connection to fully access all course materials.
 We highly recommend that you have broadband access to the Internet in order to view these media presentations.

 - Courses are highly structured, with assignments due every week.
 Reflecting the robustness of our online courses, students should expect to spend 10-15 hours per week per course on coursework.

 - Most assignments are asynchronous (that is, they do not require you to log on at any particular time), although some courses may contain some synchronous sessions.
 In this case, we accommodate multiple time zones.

 - Our online courses are highly interactive, with weekly online discussions, group work, and faculty interaction.

 - All library resources and technical support are available to students online including a technical help desk.

-- All students will complete a self-paced Online New Student Orientation before beginning the program.
-In addition, students will take the Theological Research and Writing Seminar (1 Credit Hour) in their first term.
+- All new students complete a self-paced online New Student Orientation before beginning the program.
+In addition, new students take the Theological Research and Writing Seminar in their first term.
 These courses help prepare students to become successful in their online seminary journey.
 Ongoing writing assistance is also available through our Virtual Writing Center.

 - Most examinations can be taken online with the oversight of a proctor.
 Students will identify a qualified proctor in their local community.